enz/pentobi/README.md

 with different playing levels.
 The supported game variants are Classic, Duo, Trigon, Junior, Nexos, GembloQ and Callisto.

+Official support is only provided for Linux, but releases are usually tested to ensure they can be built for Android.
 See [INSTALL](INSTALL.md) for instructions how to build and install the program from the sources.
 See [NEWS](NEWS.md) for release notes.
 See [CONTRIBUTING](CONTRIBUTING.md) for information on how to report bugs and